COVERAGE BASICS

 Cost-Sharing Reductions

-To qualify for a Cost-Sharing Reduction, your income must fall within a specific range, and you must be enrolled in a Silver Tier plan.
+A discount that lowers the amount you pay out-of-pocket for things including deductibles, co-insurance, and co-payments.
+To qualify for a Cost-Sharing Reductions your income must be within a certain range of the Federal Poverty Level and you must be enrolled in a Silver Tier Plan.

 Additional Coverage